DerHerscher/keepalived-zabbix-template/README.md

 <p>
 This template consist of a Zabbix template and a simple monitoring script.
 The Keepalived VRRP instance notifys the script when a change happens.
 The Script writes the Status of the VRRP instance into a temporary file.
 The Zabbix agent then reads the content of the file with vfs.file.regmatch and reports it to the Zabbix server.
-Unfortunately I am only able to provide a
+Unfortunately I am only able to test and provide a template for Zabbix Version 5.0.
 </p>